Undergraduate Research Symposium

 Students getting extra credit for a class for viewing Symposium presentations will:

-Go to the presentation section on the Symposium website.
+- Go to the presentation section on the event website.

-Students will visit the Symposium website to view presentations.
+Students will visit the Symposium event website and/or attend one of the in-person events to view presentations.

-All extra credit submissions must be received by TBD if they are to be forwarded to the student's instructor.
-The Center will email the instructor the list of students who filled out the Extra Credit form for their course.
+- All extra credit submissions must be received by 11:59pm on Sunday, April 27th if they are to be forwarded to the student's instructor.
+The Center will email the instructor the list of students who filled out the online Extra Credit form for their course.

 For Instructors:

-If you are planning on offering this extra credit option to your students, please email curf@ku.edu by TBD. to let us know the name of the class and the number of students enrolled so we can get your class information onto the submission forms that extra credit students will use.
+If you are planning on offering this extra credit option to your students, please email curf@ku.edu by 4/14/25.
+Please include the name of the class and the number of students enrolled so we can get your class information onto the submission forms that extra credit students will use.

 The Undergraduate Research Symposium will have an online component, and we are looking for volunteers to serve as judges!
 Judges will evaluate students' online presentations the week of the event and submit a rubric with written feedback for each student.